nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5 Input food intake

 For tracking your diet plan progress, you are encouraged to record your daily food intake.

+You are allowed to add food intakes from the future.
+This is because you can use the function to perform a "food forecast" - so that you will know if eating the foods you have put in would go over your recommended daily intake of nutrients.

 For your convenience, there are a few ways to input a food intake.
 Refer to the different scenarios outlined below!

 <div markdown="span" class="alert alert-primary">
   ✏️ <strong>Note:</strong> If there are multiple food intakes with the same date and name, the food name will be <strong>automatically renamed</strong> to include a duplicate count for easy identification.
 This is because there can be multiple food intakes for the same food in the given day, and they may contain different nutrient values. <br/><br/>